John-W-Stevens/snippet_builder/README.txt

 Welcome to the Snippet Builder

-Snippet generator facilitates the easy creation of snippets for Sublime Text and Visual Studio Code.
+Snippet Builder facilitates the easy creation of snippets for Sublime Text and Visual Studio Code.
 Both of these IDE's lack a helpful interface for creating your own snippets.
 This app is desgined to make the creation of snippets for both of the these IDEs simple and intuitive.